hadithmv/hadithmv-cloned-15.3.20/README.md

 	</li>
 	<li>
 	<h3><b>Progressive</b></h3>
 	<p>It is Allah who has subjected technology for us to use.
-We aim to provide a feature-rich yet at the same time a user-friendly product for everyone, while maintaining a compatible user experience over varying devices and configurations.
+We aim to provide a feature-rich yet user-friendly product for everyone, while maintaining a compatible user experience over varying devices and configurations.
 Hmv is designed to be mobile-first with minimal bloat.
-Currently supports both web and Android.</p>
+Currently both web and Android are supported.</p>
 	</li>
 </ul>